Summary:

 - Brake Pads: Material that contacts the rotor to create friction.

-When you squeeze the brake lever, hydraulic fluid moves from the master cylinder through the hydraulic lines, causing the brake calipers to clamp onto the rotor.
-The resulting friction slows down your bike.
+When you pull the brake lever, the master cylinder pushes brake fluid through the hydraulic lines.
+That pressure moves the caliper pistons, which push the brake pads against the rotor.
+The resulting friction slows or stops your bike—smoothly, precisely, and reliably.

 Comparing Types of Brakes